-The aim is to remove the cancer cells present in your lymph nodes and the surrounding tissue.
+The aim of this surgery is to remove the cancer cells that are present in your lymph nodes and surrounding tissue, in order to control the disease in that area.

 What is the lymphatic system?

 The lymphatic system is a part of the body's immune system, which helps to fight infection.